M-Elsayed9/Bank-Application/README.md

 - The user can update the contents of the "accounts_input.txt" file for resuability by entering it as the output file.

-- in the case of running the program from the terminal, the input/output file will be located inside the src directory.